posit-dev/publisher/docs/cli.md

 The `init` command inspects the files in the specified project directory, or the current directory if omitted.
-It creates an initial configuration file for you in `.posit/publish/default.toml`.
-In the future we will support multiple configuration files.
-For now, only `default`.
+It creates an initial configuration file for you in `.posit/publish/default.toml`, or under another name specified with the `-c` option.

 The client auto-detects the type of content in `DIRECTORY`.